Web accessibility statement for Nottingham Trent University

 PDFs

 Most PDF documents uploaded before 23 September 2018 are not fully accessible to screen reader software.
 We endeavour to ensure that any new PDFs are accessible.
-To support this, we are developing documentation and training for website editors.
+To support this, we have developed documentation and delivered training sessions to our website editors.

 Videos

-Most of our videos do not include separate audio descriptions and transcripts.
-This does mean that provision of video will fall short of the WCAG 2.1 AA standards.
+Most of our videos include transcripts, but do not include separate audio descriptions.
+This does mean that provision of video will fall short of the WCAG 2.2 AA standards.
 Some embedded videos are not captioned or use automatically generated captions which may be inaccurate.
-These issues fail WCAG 2.1 success criteria 1.2.2 (A), 1.2.3 (A), 1.2.5 (AA).
+These issues fail WCAG 2.2 success criteria 1.2.2 (A), 1.2.3 (A), 1.2.5 (AA).

 Text alternatives for images